 What if you could have a brighter financial future by spending every dollar you earned?
-Sounds counter-intuitive, doesn’t it?
-Zero-sum budgeting forces you to give every dollar a job so that your bottom line totals zero at the end of each…
+There's a name for this approach: Zero-sum budgeting.

 When used correctly, credit cards can be a powerful credit-building tool.
 But how do you stay on budget when you use credit cards?